briansterling93/socialmedia-app/README.md

 ## Twitter Clone

-Fullstack web application that has the majority of twitter's functions.
+Fullstack web application that will be a replica of Twitter. (currently in progress)

 ## Languages Used

-Front End: React, Typescript, Styled Components, Axios - Back End: Node, Express, MySQL, Sequelize, JWT Authentication
+Tech Stack: React, Typescript, Styled Components, Axios, Node, Express, MySQL, Sequelize, JWT Authentication